-Note: The Director of Human Resources may extend the ten work day time frame, but most provide a written notice to the requester.
+Note: The Chief People Officer may extend the ten work day time frame, but most provide a written notice to the requester.

 The Human Resources Department shall maintain files of all Religious viii.
 Accommodation Requests.

 SECTION V

 PROBATION, CONDITIONS OF EMPLOYMENT, DISCIPLINARY ACTIONS, APPEALS, GRIEVANCES, AND HARASSMENT COMPLAINT INVESTIGATIONS